Turing-Mesh/mesh-ui/README.md

 - Use best practices for UI/UX, including wireframes, user personas, and testing

 ## Future Iterations
-- Allow instructor to leave new feedback for their current students.
+- Finish rubric component and POST request that would allow instructor to leave new feedback for their current students.
-- Allow instructors to search for students by name.
+- Build feature that would allow instructors to search for students by name.

 ## Technologies Used
 <!-- TODO find web badge image for Vue and Vuex -->